 Having a contractor who understands both construction and insurance requirements helps prevent oversights, strengthens your case, and speeds up approvals.

-Titus Restoration has worked with numerous Michigan homeowners across Bruce Township, Auburn Hills, Rochester, and beyond—and we understand the complexities of insurance coordination.
+Titus Contracting has worked with numerous Michigan homeowners across Bruce Township, Auburn Hills, Rochester, and beyond—and we understand the complexities of insurance coordination.
 We’ll walk you through each step by:

 Our experience working with all major carriers means we can help you avoid unnecessary delays and confusion—especially during high-claim periods after widespread storms.